Satanic Verses, a novel by Salman Rushdie

 Camilla finally regains her memory when Betty takes her to a nightclub called Silencio.
 They find a mysterious blue box in Betty's purse, which symbolizes Camilla's amnesia puzzle.
 Camilla inserts a mysterious blue key into the box and opens it, which symbolizes her memory returning.
 She realizes why the men wanted to kill her, and she remembers her real life as a successful actress engaged to an accomplished director.

-The real ending of the story (not depicted in the movie) is that Camilla Rhodes will re-emerge with her memories intact and her mysteries resolved.
+The story is larger than the plot.
+Not shown in the movie, Camilla Rhodes will re-emerge with her memories intact and her mysteries resolved.
 Betty Elms will get her acting career, because not only is she talented, but she is a hero for protecting Camilla and helping her.

 Editor's note: I lived in the Disney Cottages when the movie came out.
 Diane's bedroom was where I slept for two years.
 Everyone warned me not to see the movie.
 All they could tell me was that it was scary, impossible to understand, and that a woman commits suicide in my bedroom at the end.